Grape

 A grape is a fruit, botanically a berry, of the deciduous woody vines of the flowering plant genus Vitis.
 Grapes are a non-climacteric type of fruit, generally occurring in clusters.

-The cultivation of grapes began perhaps 8,000 years ago, and the fruit has been used as human food over history.
+The cultivation of grapes began approximately 8,000 years ago, and the fruit has been used as human food throughout its history.
 Eaten fresh or in dried form (as raisins, currants and sultanas), grapes also hold cultural significance in many parts of the world, particularly for their role in winemaking.
 Other grape-derived products include various types of jam, juice, vinegar and oil.

 History

 The Middle East is generally described as the homeland of grapes and the cultivation of this plant began there 6,000–8,000 years ago.
 Yeast, one of the earliest domesticated microorganisms, occurs naturally on the skins of grapes, leading to the discovery of alcoholic drinks such as wine.
 The earliest archeological evidence for a dominant position of wine-making in human culture dates from 8,000 years ago in Georgia.

-The oldest known winery was found in Armenia, dating to around 4000 BC.
+The oldest known winery, the Areni-1 winery, was found in Armenia and dates back to around 4000 BC.
 By the 9th century AD, the city of Shiraz was known to produce some of the finest wines in the Middle East.
 Thus it has been proposed that Syrah red wine is named after Shiraz, a city in Persia where the grape was used to make Shirazi wine.